-Field Name Description on County The meanin g of county varies by country. gapore)-Not used alvador)-Not used Distance The distance from input location in meters.
+Field Name Description County The meaning of county varies by country.
+SGP (Singapore)-Not usedSLV (El Salvador)-Not used Distance The distance from input location in meters.
 If the input coordinates are an exact match for the address, the value is 0.
-FirmName Name of the Name of the company or a place name.
-Geocoder.MatchCode candidate a Indicates how closely the input coordinates match the candidate address.
-For more information, see Reverse Geocoding Codes (R Codes) on page 39.
-HouseNumber The building The building number for the matched location.
+FirmName Name of the company or a place name.
+Geocoder.MatchCode Indicates how closely the input coordinates match the candidate address.
+For more information, see Reverse Geocoding Codes (R Codes) on page 40.
+HouseNumber The building number for the matched location.
 HouseNumberHigh The highest house number of the range in which the address resides.
 HouseNumberLow The lowest house number of the range in which the address resides.
 HouseNumberParity Indicates if the house number range contains even or odd numbers or both.
-E Even O Odd В Both U Unknown Language For reverse geocoded candidates, the two-character language code is returned.
+E Even O Odd B Both U Unknown Language For reverse geocoded candidates, the two-character language code is returned.